GRANDPARENTS AND VISITATION RIGHTS

 The U.S. Supreme Court ruled in 2000 that the states cannot give grandparents unrestricted visitation rights but must balance them with the rights of parents.
 Then in 2006, the Colorado Supreme Court ruled that a visitation disagreement between parents and grandparents does not represent a meeting of equals.

 Essentially, the court gives deference to parents unless the courts deem them as legally unfit.
 When disputing visitation rights with parents, grandparents must present “clear and convincing evidence” to the court.
-A Denver grandparents’ rights and visitation attorney can advise you on what is deemed clear and convincing evidence for visitation.
+An expert attorney can advise you on what is deemed clear and convincing evidence for visitation.

 When Denver Grandparents Cannot Sue for Rights